Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 During a true night terror, a child may:

-After a few minutes, they usually settle on their own and return to sleep.
+After a few minutes, they usually settle on their own and return to sleep without fully waking up.

 Importantly, your child has no memory of the event the next morning.
 Even though the night terror is unsettling for you, there’s a small comfort in knowing that your child will not remember it.

-A typical example is a child who falls asleep around 7 p.m. and has an episode between 8–10 p.m., appearing terrified but still mostly asleep.
+An example is a child who falls asleep around 7 p.m. and has an episode between 8–10 p.m., appearing terrified but still mostly asleep.
+Then, they wake up the next morning as if nothing happened.

 As hard as it is, the best approach is often not to intervene.